1407arjun/create-any-app/README.md

 -   Append the same name from the step above to the `switch` case in `main.js`.
 -   Create a new file by the name of the framework from above inside `lib/fs/types` and add all the file operations required for various options to it.
 (Refer `lib/fs/types/next.js` as an example)
 -   Use the functions provided under `lib/fs/util` to ease some of the file system operations.
+-   Add the respective dependencies, dev dependencies and scripts for the framework in `data/npm.js`
 -   Finally, follow the [guidelines](#contributing-to-the-templates) to modify the base templates to cater to all options.

 ### Contributing to configurations: